wp-plugins/quiz-master-next/readme.txt

 = Customize Your Text =
 All the text your users see can be **customized**.
 Everything from the text blocks throughout the quiz to the submit button.

+= Different Types Of Questions =
+You can have *multiple choice* (radio buttons), *true and false*, and *open answer* question.
+More types are being supported in future updates!

 = Mulitple Landing Pages For Each Quiz =
 Each quiz can have **unlimited** results pages that can be customized with your text.
 Show different results pages based on the users score!